 Program overview

-The Bachelor of Arts (Honours) in Drama is designed for students who are passionate about theatre and its impact on society.
-This program integrates performance and production-based learning with a strong emphasis on scholarship, allowing students to explore the role of theatre across various cultures and historical contexts.
-The program aims to cultivate a deep understanding of storytelling and the creative process, preparing students for diverse opportunities in the arts.
+The Bachelor of Arts (Honours) in Drama is a comprehensive program designed for students who are passionate about theatre and its impact on society.
+This program integrates performance and production-based learning with scholarly exploration of theatre across various cultures and historical contexts.
+It aims to cultivate a deep understanding of the art of drama, preparing students for diverse opportunities in the field.
+The program is structured to provide a rich educational experience that balances practical skills with theoretical knowledge, making it an excellent choice for aspiring artists and scholars alike.

-• Options for internships or co-op placements to gain practical experience in the field
+Students may also have options for internships or co-op placements, allowing them to gain real-world experience in the field of drama.

 Featured Experiences

-• Access to state-of-the-art facilities for rehearsals and performances
+• Access to state-of-the-art facilities and equipment for productions.

-• Opportunities for field experiences that connect students with the broader arts community
+• Field experiences that connect students with the professional world of drama.

 Career Options